EVNetwork/NEctroverse/README.md

 * make map
 * ./map
 * make
-* ./sv
+* ./evserver

 Congrats, the server is running on port 9122 of your localhost.
 Login with:
 admin
 password

-To change this, look for lines 2233 and 2238 in cmd.c file.
+To change this, edit config.h

 KNOWN BUGS - Very annoying and need to go:
 * Merge Fleet does not work.
 Splitting does.